rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 There are a few very common cases for RapidSMS, such as looking for messages starting with a particular word, or messages that match a particular pattern.
-Instead of writing that code over and over yourself, you can instead use RapidSMS handlers.
+Instead of writing that code over and over yourself, you can use RapidSMS handlers.

 Using handlers has three steps: